safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 	keytool -genkey -alias tomcat -keyalg RSA -keystore tomcat.keystore

-Set a password for the new keystore and specify the server domain name (for example, *fmeserver.example.org*) as your first and last name.
+Set a password for the new keystore and specify the server domain name (for example, *localhost*) as your first and last name.

 Enter yes when prompted if inputs are correct.